Dids/btt-pinouts-diagrams/README.md

 ## License

 ![License Image](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

-Portions of this work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+Portions of this work are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

-Other portions of this work are licensed under their respective licenses, or are in the public domain, or fall under fair use.
+Other portions are licensed under their respective licenses, or are in the public domain, or fall under fair use.
+The same applies for copyrights, trademarks and other intellectual property rights.